ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

   -- temp.lhs a
 ```

-Or to compile it to the executable `uku` replace the stack part with:
+Or to compile it to a `uku` executable replace the last part with:

 ```bash
 …